TRACMASS/Tracmass/docs/Modules.rst

 mod_write.F90
 -------------

 The module **mod_write** creates the outfiles where the information of the trajectories is stored.
 This module is responsible for writing four important files: *_ini.csv* where the initial positions are stored, *_out.csv* where the final positions are stored, *_run.csv* where the new positions of the trajectory are stored, and  *_rerun.csv* where the trajectory number and the flag corresponding to the kill zone is stored.
+The output data is stored in the directory given by **outDataDir** and the output files start with the prefix given by **outDataFile**.
+If those values are not specified, the current working directory becomes the default output directory.

 .. warning:: If a particle is not terminated it will not be stored in the *_rerun.csv* file.